Zilliqa/dev-portal-old/docs/dev-tools-zilliqajs.md

 ## Source code

-The github respository can be found at [https://github.com/Zilliqa/Zilliqa-JavaScript-Library](https://github.com/Zilliqa/Zilliqa-JavaScript-Library)
+The Github repository can be found at [https://github.com/Zilliqa/Zilliqa-JavaScript-Library](https://github.com/Zilliqa/Zilliqa-JavaScript-Library)

 ## Releases